kjhass/PublicKB/Blueprints/evaluate-microsoft-sql-server-using-blueprints.md

 1. Navigate to the Infrastructure > Servers Menu in Control.
    ![servers menu in control portal](../images/evaluate-microsoft-sql-server-using-blueprints-01.png)

-2. Browse to the Group that houses the VM(s) you want to deploy SQL.
-Select Execute Package.
+2. Browse to the Group that houses the VM(s) you want to deploy SQL and select Execute Package.
    ![select execute package](../images/evaluate-microsoft-sql-server-using-blueprints-02.png)

 3. Search for **Install SQL** and select the **Install SQL Server Evaluation on Windows** package.